If I've said hi, be a gentleman and say hi back for god's sake. I won't bite (yet).

 --begin the story of the Marshall Monitor headphones--

 I had never had fancy earphones until today.
 Once paid 25 euros for a very bad Philips which broke down and disappeared from my life within a year, otherwise all single-digit price tags.
-This is despite having lived with all the gadgetary of a musician for a decade.
-I am not very fond of isolating myself in music.
+All despite having lived with all the gadgetary of a musician for a decade.
+I guess I am not very fond of isolating myself in music.
 The outside world is quite interesting.
-Thus I didn't even have music on me before I finally dealt with ITunes mano a mano, which is less than a year ago. // This morning I woke up in the east of the Netherlands to take a train back to Berlin in a few hours.
+I didn't even have music on me before I finally dealt with ITunes mano a mano, which is less than a year ago. // This morning I woke up in the east of the Netherlands to take a train back to Berlin in a few hours.
 Untypically of me, I did not snooze.
 I had to buy earphones for the trip.
 I take the train very often, so the outside noises are by now redundant and annoying and this would be six hours of that.
 I went to a chain store after breakfast.
 I asked the salesman for something a bit better than the standard, said I'm tired of only hearing the middle frequencies.
 He said what they have is crap but there is a HiFi shop around the corner.
 I touched his arm as I thanked.
 I was so grateful, he was equally taken aback. // In five minutes, there I am.
 I'm all grown up.
 Three digit price tags don't scare me.
 I stick some models in my phone while blasting Future2Future like it's how I roll on a daily basis.
 I fall in love with one pair of headphones.
 Excellent at its job and sexy as fuck (exactly how i like my man).
 I take him home (see above). // As I'm writing this in the train with my awe_some Marshalls, I'm a bit scared of myself.
 Now I have to buy a new phone with much bigger memory.
 How about an LP player?
 Pick the guitar back up?
 Better yet, take piano lessons.
-Ergo: how much more of this can a person take??
+I have to tell myself to slow down.
+I can't turn unrecognizable to myself once again, just because of a pair of sexy headphones.

 You are not reading this on your relative today.
 But be my guest, assume so.
-If I haven't just bought fancy headphones for the first time, I might be on my way to New Zealand, checking out adult ballet lessons, learning how to paint, surf, boulder, or swim better.
-The body has its own curiosity (which is a whole other story of disconcerting change).
+If I haven't just bought fancy headphones for the first time, I might be on my way to New Zealand, checking out adult ballet lessons, getting inked, learning how to paint, surf, boulder, or swim better.
+The body has its own curiosity (which is the original story of disconcerting change).
 The eyes and ears as well.
 I let them.

 -- self-made section: First contact hall of shame --